hashicorp/terraform-provider-google/website/docs/index.html.markdown

 cases you have for new features, and want to provide the best possible experience for you using the Google provider.

-If you can't find an existing issue for a bug or feature request you have
+If you have a bug or feature request without an existing issue

 * and an existing resource or field is working in an unexpected way, [file a bug](https://github.com/terraform-providers/terraform-provider-google/issues/new?template=bug.md).